 Avoid wearing loose clothes top and bottom, the same goes for tighter fitting clothing.
 It’s far more flattering to contrast the two.
 For example, if I’m wearing skinny jeans I like to balance them with a looser style top, and if I’m wearing a looser style of jeans or pants then I’ll often team them with a tighter top.

 The first image below illustrates how a full tuck can highlight your waist and the second shows you how a half tuck can narrow your hips!

-18/ Pay attention to the details
+pay attention to the details

 The right details can be slimming, but wear the wrong ones and they’ll add bulk.
 If you’re busty, large pockets that sit on your bust are going to add bulk, and if you carry your weight on your hips, I recommend steering clear of trousers/pants that have pockets on the hip.
 However, at the same time, details can work to your advantage – I’ll use pockets on the back of jeans as an example: